skydiablo/AsyncEventDispatcherBundle/README.md

               // return the subscribed events, their methods and priorities return array(
                  KernelEvents::EXCEPTION => array(
-                     array('processException', 10, true), // the third parameter "true" activate the request scope )
+                     array('processException', 10, true), // The third parameter "true" activates the request scope )
               );
           }
- * define request scope in event listener tag:
+ * Define the request scope within the event listener tag:

          # app/config/services.yml
          services:
              app.exception_listener:
                  class: AppBundle\EventListener\ExceptionListener
                  tags:
-                     # set "async-request" to "true/false"
+                     # set "async-request" to "true" or "false"
                      - { name: kernel.event_listener.async, event: kernel.exception, async-request: true }

-at the other hand, maybe there is no way to handle an event async? just implement this interface:
+What if you can't or don't want to handle an event asynchronously?
+Just implement this interface:

         \SkyDiablo\AsyncEventDispatcherBundle\Event\AsyncEventInterface

-and return at function `isAllowAsync` a "false" value. so this event will never be called async!
+and return "false" at the `isAllowAsync` function.
+Then this event will never be called asynchronously!